isabella232/document-services.en/help/usecases/jobposting.md

 ## Next steps

 This tutorial walked through how to use Node.js with Document Services to convert an uploaded [job posting](https://www.adobe.io/apis/documentcloud/dcsdk/job-posting.html) in various formats to a PDF.
 The resulting PDF was then embedded in a webpage.
 Now you can add the same function to your website, making it easier for employers to upload job descriptions, brochures, and more for job seekers to find.
-These funcations help everyone get the information they need to find their dream job.
+These capabilities help everyone get the information necessary to find their dream job.

 Document Services help you add key document-handling functions to your website or app.
 If you want to dive deeper into what these APIs can do, refer to the following quickstart documentation: